Bonnet ZIL-131: history and search for the ideal

 And this despite the fact that petrochemicals and engine building are two sides of the same coin.
 There will be no powerful motor without high-quality fuel.

 This is one side of the coin.
-The other is oils, greases, coolants.
-Water as a coolant, with all its advantages, still has many disadvantages, primarily low freezing temperature and scale deposits.
-With low-quality oils, the wear of parts and the life of engines and assemblies increase.
-In other matters, it’s not so scary, the Russian sour oil base is considered to be one of the best in the world, but additives to oils that increase many of the oil’s operating parameters have been and have to be purchased abroad.
-Well, oil-resistant rubber is cuffs, gaskets.
-For V-engines ZiL-130/375/508, the most painful place is the seal on the intake manifold or spider, which is placed on rubber gaskets.
+The other is oils, lubricants, coolants.
+Water as a coolant, with all its advantages, still has many disadvantages, primarily a low freezing point and scale deposits.
+With poor quality oils, wear of parts and the service life of engines and units increases.
+However, this is not so bad, the Russian oil base from sulfur oils is considered one of the best in the world, but additives in oils that improve many performance parameters of oil had to and have to be purchased abroad.
+Well, oil-resistant rubber is cuffs, oil seals, seals.
+For V-shaped engines ZIL-130/375/508 - the most painful place is the seals on the intake manifold or spider, which is placed on rubber gaskets.

 2. +2